ganesh2512/finalProject/readme.md

-To Recreate PErform the following
+To Recreate Perform the following

-To Recreate the Final Project and Shiny dashboard - 1-Connect to the https://github.com/ganesh2512/finalProject/tree/master/finalProject-Ganesh-Roma 2-Download and load it into R cloud
+To Recreate the Final Project and Shiny dashboard <br>
+1-Connect to the https://github.com/ganesh2512/finalProject/tree/master/finalProject-Ganesh-Roma
+2-Download and load it into R cloud
 3-Run the app.R inside the https://github.com/ganesh2512/finalProject/tree/master/finalProject-Ganesh-Roma/finalProjectShiny as a Shiny app